Neighborhood Opportunity Fund

 The Neighborhood Opportunity Fund has promoted equitable neighborhood development since its creation in 2016.
 The fund provides resources to encourage development in West, Southwest and South Side commercial corridors.

-Funds for the program are generated through the Neighborhood Opportunity Bonus, which enables developers of downtown construction projects to increase density in exchange for voluntary payments.
-The Neighborhood Opportunity Fund receives and allocates 80 percent of all bonus payments.
+Funds for the program are generated through the Neighborhood Opportunity Bonus, which enables developers of downtown construction projects to increase floor area in exchange for voluntary payments.
+The Neighborhood Opportunity Fund receives and allocates 80 percent of all downtown bonus payments.

 Proceeds are used to support commercial corridor investments involving grocery stores, restaurants, service providers, cultural facilities and uses that address other neighborhood needs.